squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ### Putting it all together

-With the basics of macros and reflection, we finally know enough now to put it all together and have a `mock[T]` macro that supplies dummy values for each of its members.
+With the basics of macros and reflection, we finally know enough now to put it all together and write a `mock[T]` macro that supplies dummy values for each of its members.

-The approach we take here is to first, use reflection to obtain the `members` of the type `T` that we are mocking, and then using quasiquotes, to construct a new object of type `T`, with each member overridden.
-We will sort out what each overridden method ought to do after this:
+The approach we take here is to first, use reflection to obtain the `members` of the type `T` that we are mocking, and then using quasiquotes, construct a new object of type `T`, with each member overridden.
+We will sort out what each overridden method ought to do after this (this code is incomplete):

 ```scala
 def mock[T] : T = macro mockImpl[T]